patrickjuchli/basic-ftp/README.md

 `get/set client.parseList`

 You can provide a custom parser to parse directory listing data, for example to support the DOS format.
-This library only supports the Unix format for now.
+This library only supports the Unix and DOS formats for now.
 Parsing these list responses is a central part of every FTP client because there is no standard that all servers adhere to.
 The signature of the function is `(rawList: string) => FileInfo[]`. `FileInfo` is also exported by the library.

 ## Extend